larssonhthomas-afk/writebase-docs/docs/009-writebase-roadmap.md

 - [ ] DOCUMENTATION: Overall start guide

 - [ ] TEST: Bug fixes, regression tests
-- [ ] APP: When you load a Workspace, the document list does not load.
-- [ ] APP: Title is not visible in Workspace when I need to select.

 - [ ] AGENT: JSON Output?
 Structure.
 - [ ] AGENT: JSON Change, focus on the exact text.
 - [ ] PUBLISH-WIKI: [ ] - Isn't seen.